PalisadoesFoundation/talawa-admin/docs/docs/docs/developer-resources/e2e-testing.md

   `{ orgId }`.
 - `cy.createTestOrganization(payload)` → creates an organization and returns
   `{ orgId }`.
-- `cy.seedTestData('events' | 'users', payload)` → creates events or users and
+- `cy.seedTestData('events' | 'volunteers' | 'posts', payload)` → creates
-  returns IDs for reuse.
+  events, volunteers, or posts and returns IDs for reuse.
 - `cy.cleanupTestOrganization(orgId, options?)` → deletes the org and (optionally)
   any test users you created.